Keysheets and Cases

 sustainable energy sector vision, including a possible role for hydropower.
 Based on our experiences, in this Views & Experiences we share some examples and findings on the added value of environmental assessment and how to get the most out of it.

-The expansion of extractive industries and their effect on the environment throughout the world has made the need for sound environmental assessment more pressing than ever.
-The NCEA has advised in the pas 25 years on various oil and gas related projects and (sector) plans.
-In the last ten years, we saw a shift in our focus from ESIA for projects towards SEA for plans and programmes, thereby integrating environmental and social issues in the strategic level.
-In this case we share some observations and experiences with SEAs in this sector, using examples from Ghana, Mauritania and Bolivia.
+The NCEA has advised in the past 25 years on various oil and gas related projects and (sector) plans.
+Along the way, the focus shifted from supporting ESIA for projects tot SEA for plans and programmes, hereby integrating environmental and social issues in the strategic level.
+Here are some observations and experiences with SEAs in the Oil & Gas sector, with examples from Ghana, Mauritania and Bolivia.

 Keysheets